What Makes Our Pasture Raised Pork Different?

 So we started our own farm raising organic fed, no-soy heritage breed hogs.
 No growth drugs, no gross sup-therapeutic antibiotics, no gestation crates.
 The difference was astounding.

 This was the first pork chop Betsy really enjoyed.
 Since our pork is rotated on fresh lush pasture, they are more nutritious than what you'd find elsewhere too.

 As a member, you choose which of the amazing cuts your family enjoys.
 Learn more how it works here.

 Better Than Bulk

-We used to offer quarter and half hogs in bulk.
-We found, however, that is a really poor value for most people as it results in a lot of waste.
+We do offer bulk orders, but we have found most families prefer to pick and choose the cuts they like best.
+This is especially the case with pork.
 The typical heritage hog might have 25-40lbs of fat on it.
 What are you going to do with all that fat you paid for?

 Our Pasture Raised Pork

 We proudly offer the following no-soy pork products:

 - Every type of chop you can imagine

 - Tenderloin Roasts